redhat-openstack/khaleesi/README.md

 Std{out,err} callback plugin
 ----------------------------

 To use the callback plugin that will log all stdout, stderr, and other data about most tasks, you must set the ANSIBLE_CALLBACK_PLUGINS envvar.
-You can also set the KHALEESI_LOG_DIR envvar.
-KHALEESI_LOG_DIR defaults to /tmp/stdstream_logs.
+You can also set the KHALEESI_LOG_PATH envvar.
+KHALEESI_LOG_PATH defaults to /tmp/stdstream_logs.

     export ANSIBLE_CALLBACK_PLUGINS=$WORKSPACE/khaleesi/plugins/callbacks
-    export KHALEESI_LOG_DIR=$WORKSPACE/ansible_log
+    export KHALEESI_LOG_PATH=$WORKSPACE/ansible_log

 Khaleesi use cases
 ------------------